nfrappart/nfrappart.github.io/_posts/2022-01-20-keep-it-dry-use-modules.markdown

 - indicate the source path
 - initialize variables

+You will also need a few resouces readily available before using it, such as a Keyvault, a Vnet with a Subnet, and a Storage Account.

 ```hcl
 # source data for an existing keyvault
 data "azurerm_key_vault" "kv" {